Memorable Manitobans: Hormisdas Beliveau (1860-1938)

 Born at St. Wenceslas, Quebec on 4 November 1860, son of Jean Baptiste Beliveau and Apoline Coulomb, brother of Arthur Beliveau, he attended the public school at Beauharnois, Quebec then studied at St. Mary’s College in Montreal.
 While studying he worked in a grocery until the age of 22.

 He came to Winnipeg in 1882 and entered the employ of wine merchants Richard & Company.
 He became a partner in 1892.
 The firm, which also sold wholesale liquors and cigars, was incorporated in 1903 under the name of the Richard-Beliveau Company, of which Beliveau eventually became president, manager, and controlling interest.
 He also owned a considerable amount of farm land and extensive city holdings within Winnipeg.
-He also owned the Fashion Craft mens clothing business and vice-president of Fashion Craft Manufacturing Company of Montreal.
+He also owned the Fashion Craft mens clothing business and was vice-president of Fashion Craft Manufacturing Company of Montreal.

-“H. Beliveau, brother of Archbishop, dies at St. Boniface” Winnipeg Free Press, 16 April 1938.
+“H. Beliveau, brother of Archbishop, dies at St. Boniface,” Winnipeg Free Press, 16 April 1938.

 This page was prepared by Gordon Goldsborough.